 - Island Ropes Course

 - Escape Game

 - The Great Smoky Mountain Wagon Wheel

-If you’re a grown up or with your girls, I recommend the Escape Game, Smoky Mountain Wagon Wheel and Carousel.
+If you’re a grown-up or with your girls, I recommend the Escape Game, Smoky Mountain Wagon Wheel, and Carousel.
 We hijacked the Carousel for a fun and quick photoshoot!
-We also had a ball blasting music and enjoying the views on the Wagon Wheel.
+We also had a ball blasting music and enjoyed the views on the Wagon Wheel.

-There’s also a bunch of different food options like Margaritaville, Mellow Mushroom, The Island Creamery, The Fudgery, and any more!
+There’s also a bunch of different food options like Margaritaville, Mellow Mushroom, The Island Creamery, The Fudgery, and many more!

-If you want activities you can ride the scenic Chondola, walk in the tree canopy, race on a dueling zipline and coming this spring a mountain coaster!
+If you want activities you can ride the scenic Chondola, walk in the tree canopy, race on a dueling zipline, and come this spring a mountain coaster!
 If you’re hungry you can treat yourself to a pie at Pearl’s Pie in the Sky or BBQ at the Anakeesta Smokehouse.
 Make sure you also take some time to enjoy the incredible view!

 THINGS TO DO IN PIGEON FORGE: WHERE TO STAY

 We stayed at the Dollywood Dreammore Resort and it was such a treat!
 After the drive up we needed warm showers and a soft bed, and Dreammore did not disappoint.
 You walk into a beautiful lobby with huge windows letting in natural light and showcasing mountain views.
 There are butterflies and inspirational quotes everywhere as well as photos of the queen of country, Dolly!